HimesGroup/BMIN503_Final_Project/Campbell_Final_Project.md

 ![](Campbell_Final_Project_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 Notably, **58%** of patients with completed consults during the study period had no subsequent clinical note documented by any member of the Genetics healthcare team.
-The rate appeared to remain relatively stable over time.
+The rate appeared to remain relatively stable over time, although there may have been a drop in patients without documented follow up starting in March 2020.

-I hypothesized that a number of consultations actually require no further follow up:
+I hypothesized that some consultations actually require no further follow up:

-* The patient was evaluated but the clinician felt that no genetic testing nor further follow up was warranted
+* The patient was evaluated but the Geneticist felt that no genetic testing nor further follow up was warranted
-* The patient previously underwent genetic testing and the Genetics team is being consulted for management during hospitalization
+* The patient previously underwent genetic testing and the Genetics team was consulted for management during hospitalization
-* The patient previously underwent genetic testing and was diagnosed with a specific condition, the family desires further counseling from the CHOP Genetics team, but no long-term follow up is required
+* The patient previously underwent genetic testing and was diagnosed with a specific condition, the family desires further counseling from the CHOP Genetics team, but long-term follow up is not required

-In other cases, I hypothesized that genetic testing was recommended, but the results of that testing was either never reviewed or the interpretation and follow up plan was not documented in the patient's chart.
+In other cases, I hypothesized that genetic testing was recommended, but the results of that testing were either never reviewed or the interpretation and follow up plan was not documented in the patient's chart.

 ```r